Continuing Education Activity

 SSRIs inhibit the serotonin transporter (SERT) at the presynaptic axon terminal.
 By inhibiting SERT, an increased amount of serotonin (5-hydroxytryptamine or 5HT) remains in the synaptic cleft and can stimulate postsynaptic receptors for a more extended period.

 SSRIs are only available orally and come in multiple forms, including tablets, capsules, or liquid suspension/solution.
 There are currently no parenteral (IV, IM, SubQ), rectal, or other forms of SSRIs.
 SSRI administration is typically once-daily medication in the morning or nighttime.
-Except for vilazodone, SSRIs may be taken with or without food.
+Except for vilazodone, SSRIs may be taken without regard to food.
 Vilazodone should be administered with food.

-The popularity and widespread use of SSRIs is due in part to their relatively fewer side effects compared to previous commonly used antidepressants such as TCAs and MAOIs.
+The popularity and widespread use of SSRIs is due in part to their relatively fewer side effects than prior commonly used antidepressants such as TCAs and MAOIs.
 SSRIs have little or no effect on dopamine, norepinephrine, histamine, or acetylcholine (except for paroxetine).
 This characteristic leads to fewer complaints of side effects such as xerostomia, sedation, constipation, urinary retention, and cognitive impairments.

 Increased tolerability compared to other classes of medications make SSRIs first-line options for their indicated uses.
-Although relatively safer due to their selectively for serotonin, SSRIs are not without risks.
+Although relatively safer due to their selectiveness for serotonin, SSRIs are not without risks.

 In 2004, the FDA issued a black box warning for SSRIs and other antidepressant medications due to a possible increased risk of suicidality among pediatric and young adult (up to age 25) populations.
 The risk and benefits of initiating SSRI therapy on acutely suicidal patients must be weighed, keeping in mind that depression itself is a large risk factor for suicidality and requires treatment.
 Common side effects from SSRIs include sexual dysfunction, sleep disturbances, weight changes, anxiety, dizziness, xerostomia, headache, and gastrointestinal distress.